xXAbood/enetproxy/README.md

 * send set state to change gravity, speed, other things

 ## Changelog

+# 1.4.3
+* Add AAP Bypass with no spoof info needed

 # 1.4.2
 * Add /proxy - shows proxy commands
 * Add /tp player - teleports to a player in the world